unqxl/water-bot/README.md

-# Akayo - Discord Bot
+# Water (WIP) - Discord Bot
 <strong>Welcome! <br />
-Akayo - one of the best Discord Bots in terms of functionality.</strong>
+Water - one of the best Discord Bots in terms of functionality.</strong>

 <strong>This bot includes a lot of useful functions, many of which I think can help you when setting up the server, here are a few of them:
 1. Server events - Akayo will notify in a specially designated channel (which you will set yourself) for many events on the server (role assignment /removal, server boost, etc.)